 At your next meal, take 2 caps and continue this process until you find the amount you need in order to not have indigestion.
 Continue to use this amount until you notice you have indigestion again.
 When you do, drop your dosage by 1 cap for your next meal.

-So if 4 caps took away your indigestion than stay on that until you noticed that 4 caps now CAUSED indigestion.
-Than drop your dosage to 3 caps until you notice that that amount causes indigestion.
+If 4 caps took away your indigestion you can stay on that until you noticed that 4 caps now CAUSED indigestion.
+Then you can drop your dosage to 3 caps until you notice the new amount causes indigestion.
 When you notice indigestion at 3 caps, drop it to 2 and continue with this until you plateau or are able to completely eliminate the usage of the HCL caps.

 Do I Need to Take Betaine HCL For Life?